e-ucm/LimeSurveyWebhook/README.md

 ## Installation
 - go to [releases](https://github.com/e-ucm/LimeSurveyWebhook/releases) and download the latest release Zip archive
 - for LimeSurvey 5.x and above: upload the Zip archive in the plugin manager
-- for LimeSurvey 3.x: extract the Zip archive and place the contents in `<limesurvey_root>/plugins/LimeSurveyWebhook/`
 - configure the plugin in the plugin manager
 - activate the plugin in the plugin manager